 I started my genealogy search when I was in 8th grade.
-DNA testing led me to Cherokee, Saint Luke, Napoleon Bonaparte, & Marie Antoinette.
+DNA testing led me to Saint Luke, Napoleon Bonaparte, & Marie Antoinette.

 Characteristics of Native Americans

 I found out not too long ago that my maternal Haplogroup comes from European men having taken Cherokee wives.
 Therefore, I have continued my research into this part of my heritage.
 I found many to be quite fascinating.

 Physical characteristics that I exhibit are noted in ( ).

 - High cheekbones.
 (They were higher when I was younger.)

 - Almond shaped almost oriental looking eyes.
 (Something that is quite obvious that I have.)